1983 RAIDS - AUDIO DOWNLOADS

-Programmes on Radio Nova were back to normal by Monday 23rd May 1983.
+Programmes on Radio Nova were almost back to normal by Monday 23rd May 1983.
 Some of the day's output can be heard in the following downloads.
 The recordings were made in Blackpool whilst the station was still on a temporary low power transmitter and suffer from some interference.
 The recommencement of broadcasts from Nova, also brought most other stations who had closed, back on the air.
 Sadly, Radio Leinster was not one of them.

 Friday 27th May 1983

 We were surprised on 1st June to find that 819kHz was silent.
 However Radio Nova could now be heard on